|Joseph Henderson||Nancy (Ann) Hill||David McDonald||Rachel Wright|

 On 8 Sep of that same year, Catharine married John J. Ott.
 The record of their marriage indicates he was from Quakertown.
 We've been unable to learn anything more about him.
-The Orphan's Court ws promptly notified and gave new orders concerning the real property of Joseph's estate.
+The Orphan's Court was promptly notified and gave new orders concerning the real property of Joseph's estate.
 Catharine and John Ott had been married for a little over a year when she died at the age of 44 after a lingering bout with a spinal abscess.
 No trace of Ott can be found after her death.
-Guardianship of her minor sons had to be worked out.
-Catharine's brother, Hamilton McDonald, petitioned for guardianship of all three boys in 1875, but the Court awarded guardianship of the oldest Joseph Wright Henderson to a cousin, John Reed.
-John was the son of Alice Ruggles Reed, the daughter of Hannah Henderson Ruggles, who was the sister of Joseph's father.
-Guardianship of James Hill and Samuel Ruggles Henderson was granted in Nov 1875 to Joseph's youngest brother, James M. Henderson, who was two decades younger than his oldest brother.
-James had been born and raised on the Hendersons' West Virginia farm, then married and raised a couple of children in West Virginia.
-He had retired from farming and moved with his wife to Philadelphia at least five tears before Joseph died.
+Guardianship of her minor sons had to be determined.
+Catharine's brother, Hamilton McDonald, petitioned for guardianship of all three boys in 1875, but the Court awarded guardianship of the oldest, Joseph Wright Henderson, to his father's cousin, John Reed.
+John was the son of Alice Ruggles Reed, the daughter of Joseph's sister, Hannah Henderson Ruggles.
+Guardianship of the two younger boys, James Hill and Samuel Ruggles, was granted in Nov 1875 to Joseph's youngest brother, James M. Henderson, who was two decades younger than his oldest brother.
+James had been born and raised on the Hendersons' West Virginia farm, then married and had five children, only one of whom survived.
+He had retired from farming and moved with his wife to Philadelphia at least five years before Joseph died.
 Handling three teen-age boys was probably not an easy task.
 For reasons not stated, guardianship of James was transferred to John Reed in Jun 1876.
-Samuel, however remained wih his Uncle James until he married at age 20.
+Samuel, however remained with his Uncle James until he married at age 20.
 A family tree of the Henderson branch appears below to make the relationships of the Hendersons, the Ruggles, and the Reeds more clear.